LibraryOfCongress/api.congress.gov/README.md

 ## Key/Authentication
 An API key is required for access.
 Sign up for a key [here](https://api.congress.gov/sign-up/).
 ## Versioning
 The current version of the API is version 3 (v3).
 Prior versions were used by the Government Publishing Office (GPO) for its [Bulk Data Repository](https://www.govinfo.gov/bulkdata), and other clients.
+## Limit and Offset
+By default, the API returns 20 results starting with the first record.
+The 20 results limit can be adjusted up to 250 results.
+If the limit is adjusted to be greater than 250 results, only 250 results will be returned.
+The offset, or the starting record, can also be adjusted to be greater than 0.
 ## Support
 Congress.gov staff will monitor and respond to any [issues](https://github.com/LibraryOfCongress/api.congress.gov/issues) created in this repository, and will initiate actions, as necessary.
 Before creating an issue in the repository, please review existing issues and add a comment to any issues relevant to yours.
 ## Change Management